jump-dev/MiniZinc.jl/README.md

-**Warning: this package is still under active development and requires a non-released branch of MathOptInterface to function.
+**Warning: this package is still under active development and requires a non-released version of MathOptInterface to function.
 It is not intended for use (yet).**

 # MiniZinc.jl